18F/cv_faq/_content/rumors/FEMA-and-acquisition-of-PPE.md

 sources:
 - agency: fema
   url: https://www.fema.gov/coronavirus/rumor-control
-title: What is FEMA’s role in the acquisition delivery of Personal Protective Equipment (PPE) and other medical supplies?
+title: What is FEMA’s role in the acquisition and delivery of Personal Protective Equipment (PPE) and other medical supplies?
 redirect_from:
 - /rumors/is-fema-seizing-personal-protective-equipment/
 - /rumors/did-fema-block-shipments-of-ventilators-to-my-state/